 … believe the best part of your wedding isn’t the flowers or the cake, it’s getting to marry the sexiest person in the world.

-… want to relax and have fun on your wedding day – “Bridezilla” isn’t in your vocabulary.
+… care about the beautiful details, but want to relax and have fun on your wedding day, too.
+“Bridezilla” isn’t in your vocabulary.

 … like me, support marriage equality wholeheartedly and know that love and family – in all the wonderful, varied shapes that they take – are the most important things in the world.